learnk8s/learnk8s.io/_blog/why-kube/index.md

 It turns out that someone had precisely that idea.

-More than a single person.
+And luckily for you, more than a single person.

-Three technology are competing in the container orchestration arena:
+Three technologies are competing in the container orchestration arena:

 - Apache Mesos
 - Hashicopr Nomad